ros2/demos/demo_nodes_py/README.md

 ### QoS Listener & Talker

-Similar to previous, this runs `talker_qos` and `listener_qos` ROS 2 nodes which exchanges using the Quality of Service (QoS) Best Effort policy.
+Similar to previous, this runs `talker_qos` and `listener_qos` ROS 2 nodes which exchange messages using the Quality of Service (QoS) best effort policy.

 ```bash
 # Open new terminal